The mean number of $2$-torsion elements in the class groups of cubic orders: Introduction

 To determine precise numerical values of the average $2$-torsion in the class group for the families of orders considered in Theorems~\ref{thm-inc} and~\ref{thm-inc2}, one needs to determine the average $2$-torsion in their ideal groups.
 Via the Bhargava--Wood parametrization, this amounts to counting reducible $\on{SL}_N(\Z)$-orbits on $W_N(\Z)$.
 Systematic methods for counting reducible orbits were not available until recently, when the author, in joint work with Shankar, Siad, and Varma, developed a new technique that applies to reducible orbits of many representations of importance in arithmetic statistics~\cite{cuspy}.

 In the context of the action of $\on{SL}_N$ on $W_N$, our new technique proceeds according to the following series of steps.
-First, we prove in \S\ref{sec-pfthmain2} (see Proposition~\ref{prop-sasymp}) that the count of the reducible $\on{SL}_N(\Z)$-orbits on $W_N(\Z)$ is asymptotically equivalent to the count of the $G_N(\Z)$-orbits on $W_N^0(\Z)$, where $G_N \subset \on{SL}_N$ is a certain closed subgroup and $W_N^0 \subset W_N$ is a certain hyperplane all of whose $\Q$-points are reducible (see \S\S\ref{sec-thesub}--\ref{sec-thesubway} for the precise definitions of $G_N$ and $W_N^0$).
+First, we prove in \S\ref{sec-pfthmain2} (see Proposition~\ref{prop-sasymp}) that the count of reducible $\on{SL}_N(\Z)$-orbits on $W_N(\Z)$ lying above irreducible binary forms is the same as the corresponding count for $G_N(\Z)$-orbits on $W_N^0(\Z)$, where $G_N \subset \on{SL}_N$ is a certain closed subgroup and $W_N^0 \subset W_N$ is a certain linear subspace all of whose $\Q$-points are reducible (see \S\S\ref{sec-thesub}--\ref{sec-thesubway} for the precise definitions of $G_N$ and $W_N^0$).
 Second, we prove that the action of $G_N$ on $W_N^0$ satisfies the following strong local-to-global principle: \begin{theorem} Let $f \in U_N(\Z)$ be a binary $N$-ic form with nonzero discriminant.
 For each prime $p$, choose $(A_p,B_p) \in \on{inv}^{-1}(f) \cap W_N^0(\Z_p)$.
 Then there exists $(A,B) \in W_N^0(\Z)$, unique up to the action of $G_N(\Z)$, such that $(A,B)$ is $G_N(\Z_p)$-equivalent to $(A_p,B_p)$ for each prime $p$. \end{theorem} To prove Theorem~\ref{thm-stronglocglob}, we rely on~\cite[Theorem~22]{cuspy}, which is a general result that provides criteria under which the integral orbits of a representation satisfy a local-to-global principle.
 Theorem~\ref{thm-stronglocglob} follows by verifying that the representation of $G_N$ on $W_N^0$ satisfies these criteria.

 As a consequence of Theorem~\ref{thm-stronglocglob}, counting $G_N(\Z)$-orbits on $W_N^0(\Z)$ amounts to counting $G_N(\Z_p)$-orbits on $W_N^0(\Z_p)$ for every prime $p$.
-In \S\ref{sec-themain2} we combine this local-to-global principle with a squarefree sieve for binary forms developed in work of Bhargava--Shankar--Wang~\cite{sqfrval2} to obtain an asymptotic for the count of reducible $\on{SL}_N(\Z)$-orbits on $W_N(\Z)$ satisfying certain infinite families of congruence conditions, which we define precisely as folows:
+In \S\ref{sec-themain2} we combine this local-to-global principle with results of Bhargava--Shankar--Wang~\cite{sqfrval2} to obtain an asymptotic for the count of reducible $\on{SL}_N(\Z)$-orbits on $W_N(\Z)$ satisfying certain infinite families of congruence conditions, which we define precisely as folows: